Skip to main content

 FAQ: Tax Sale

 Any party wishing to bid on property offered for sale must register in advance

 , at the office of the Salt Lake County Auditor, or on the morning of the sale near the entrance to the Council Chambers.
-Registration will close at 8:30 a.m. on the day of the tax sale.
+Registration will begin at 7:30 a.m. and close at 8:30 a.m. on the day of the tax sale.

 No changes to bidder registration forms will be allowed after the tax sale begins.
 If you are the successful bidder, a tax deed will be issued based on the information provided on your registration form.

 After registration, and before the tax sale begins, bidders must verify funds with the County Treasurer.
 Certified checks should be made out to the “Salt Lake County Treasurer” remitted by the registered bidder.
 If a certified check is for more than the amount of your bid, a refund will be issued by 3:00 pm the same day only if funds were deposited with the County Treasurer prior to the day of the sale.
 Otherwise, refunds will be issued the following business day.
 Refund checks will be issued to the registered bidder who remitted the payment.